- A top-level guide to data lakes

 Data Warehouse Architecture

 Understanding the fundamentals of how data warehouses store and work with data is key to making good architectural decisions.
-In this section, you’ll look at how data warehouses differ from other forms of data storage, including both the technical differences and the ways in which these differences affect user experience.
+In this section, we will look at how data warehouses differ from other forms of data storage, including both the technical differences and the ways in which these differences impact how you should structure your data.

 The following example outlines how a row-based database stores transaction lines for a store that sells televisions (yes, in reality, it's a little more complex).

 While this might look like the structure of a typical table in a data warehouse, working with the data in a relational database management system (DBMS) like MySQL or PostgreSQL is different than working with it in a warehouse.
 While a tool like PostgreSQL is perfectly capable of calculating the total number of sold devices by Samsung (which you need for your analysis), it probably has to access a lot of disk storage blocks to do so.
 That's very inefficient.
 Not only that, but these blocks contain a lot of data that’s unnecessary for this particular calculation.
 Ad hoc analyses rarely require all columns, so it's safe to say that row-based systems aren't suited for (or are at least suboptimal at) analytical queries, which is a primary use case for data warehouses.

 - Fewer blocks need to be accessed